playcanvas/developer.playcanvas.com/docs/user-manual/engine/standalone.md

     npx vite
     ```

     This starts a server at `http://localhost:5173`.
-Visit this URL in your browser.
-You should see the following:
+Visit this URL in your browser and you will see the following:

     ![Vite Cube](/images/user-manual/engine/standalone/vite-cube.webp)